Uncommon Mesothelioma Symptoms Veterans Should Know

 1. Shoulder Pain

-In a 2015 study, 14% of pleural mesothelioma experienced shoulder pain as their first symptom.
-Researchers in the study suggested that shoulder pain may be an uncommon, early sign of this cancer.
+In a 2015 study, 14% of pleural mesothelioma patients experienced shoulder pain as their first symptom.

-Pleural mesothelioma develops lung lining (pleura).
-A buildup of pressure in the pleura puts a strain on the chest cavity, causing discomfort in other areas of the body like the shoulder.
-However, this does not mean that cancer has spread.
+A buildup of pressure in the lung lining puts a strain on the chest cavity, causing discomfort in other areas of the body like the shoulder.
+However, this does not mean that the cancer has spread.

-Cancer-related shoulder pain tends to be mild.
-However, some people with mesothelioma experience decreased shoulder mobility as well.
+Cancer-related shoulder pain tends to be mild, but some people with mesothelioma may experience decreased shoulder mobility as well.

 2. Horner’s Syndrome